 - Maximum of 2 personal interviews of people with expertise in the field

 **An acceptable essay will reflect on the four research components of the Portfolio:

 - Community Service

 C. The Oral Presentation

 The culminating activity for your High School Portfolio will be your presentation.
+For students that successfully completed, and submitted their Portfolio prior to the due date, will be given an opportunity to give their senior presentation.
 During the last week in April, you will make a formal presentation about your Portfolio to a panel of PGHS faculty and staff members.
 Every student in the senior class will be scheduled at 20 minute intervals all day for four days.
 It is important for you to review the presentation dates with your family and reserve all four dates, because special requests for presentation dates and times will not be considered due to the large senior class.
 In this presentation, you will describe how your Best Work assignments, Kuder assignments and career research, community service activities, awards, achievements and and newly acquired skills or life-changing experiences support the following categories: growth, strengths, and future goals and plans.
 You should plan to be rehearsed and professional in your manner, dress, and appearance.
 Since this is your last big performance of your high school career, shouldn’t it be your most brilliant?